AAFC-BICoE/rpmout/README.md

 [sample.tex.gz](https://github.com/gnewton/rpmout/blob/master/sample.tex.gz) is an example, from running 'rpmout -outputFormat=latex /' on my Fedora 18 laptop.
 As it is looking for all rpms, it is a big document.
 The PDF is sample.pdf.gz, has 700 pages and is  ~1.3MB

 ###Idea###
 The original single threaded Ruby version I prototyped takes about 4 1/2 minutes to run.
-This naively written Go implementation takes <22 seconds to do the same thing..
+This naively written Go implementation takes <22 seconds to do the same thing.
+The reason for creating `rpmout` is to generate a list of packages for the [Rocks cluster](http://www.rocksclusters.org) I manage at Agriculture and Agri-Food Canada.

 ###TODO###